House Edge

 Use automatic pauses after three events: a large win, a feature buy loss and the first urge to deposit again.
 Each pause should last long enough to leave the game screen, check the written session plan and decide whether the next click still matches it.

-A pause is not a prediction that the next spin is bad.
-It is a way to give the human brain a moment outside the sound design, red lighting and near-miss rhythm.
-Mental is built to hold attention, so strategy needs deliberate breaks.
+A Mental II pause is not a prediction that the next spin is bad.
+A pause gives the human brain a moment outside the sound design, red lighting and near-miss rhythm.
+Mental II is built to hold attention, so Mental II strategy needs deliberate breaks.

 Write down losses in plain terms.
 “Lost €40 chasing a bonus after the stop point” teaches more than “bad luck.”
 The first version identifies a decision that can change.
 The second version turns the entire session into fate and leaves the player with no useful adjustment.